 You will learn things you never knew about Duke and have a chance to see some unusual facilities from the Human Patient Simulator to the largest collection of 3D printers on a college campus (and which you can use!).
 You won’t be alone on this journey – each group will also have two school counselors and two Duke students.

-We start with breakfast/orientation at 8:30 and end at 1:15 with the town hall assembly.
-As bonuses, you will also get a free continental breakfast, lunch and a beautiful t-shirt…and a great feeling of having helped change the lives of some Durham 8th graders!
+Due to the pandemic, this year School Days will be virtual and shortened so Duke staff are just needed from 9-10:15.[Normally, we start with breakfast/orientation at 8:30 and end at 1:15 with the town hall assembly.
+As bonuses, you will also get a free continental breakfast, lunch and a beautiful t-shirt…and a great feeling of having helped change the lives of some Durham 8th graders!]